garden-rs/garden/doc/src/configuration.md

 the use of garden variables when defining environment variable values.

-Environment variable names can use garden `${variable}` syntax when defining their name, for example,
+Environment variable names can use garden `${variable}` syntax when defining both their name and values.

+Values in environment blocks prepend to the named environment variable.

     trees:
       foo:
         environment:
+          PATH: ${TREE_PATH}/bin

+The example above prepends the `foo/bin` directory to the colon (`:`)-delimeted `PATH` environment variable.

+Names with an equals sign (`=`) suffix are treated as "store" operations and are stored into the environment, fully replacing any pre-existing values.

+    trees:
+      foo:
+        environment:
           ${TREE_NAME}_LOCATION=: ${TREE_PATH}

-exports a variable called `foo_LOCATION` with the location of the `foo` tree.
+The example above exports a variable called `foo_LOCATION` with the location of the tree.
+If `foo_LOCATION` is already defined then it its value is replaced.

+A plus sign (`+`) suffix in the name append to a variable instead of prepending.

+    trees:
+      foo:
+        environment:
+          PATH+: ${TREE_PATH}/bin

+The example above appends to the `PATH` environment variable.
+Note the `+` suffix after `PATH`.

 ### OS Environment Variables